deepuzz11/Stock-Market-Prediction-Using-Stacked-LSTM/README.md

-# Stock Market Prediction Using Stacked LSTM
+# StockNet : Stock Market Prediction Using Stacked LSTM
 Objective: Develop a model to predict stock prices using a stacked LSTM network.

 ## Table of Contents